 4 Questions to Ask

 Most roofs last a long time, but every roof needs to be replaced at some point.
 An old roof has a higher risk of a leak, and water damage can be invasive and extensive.
 Even a little moisture can promote mold growth and can rot materials.
-If you think your roof might need to be replaced, check out these four questions you should ask yourself before you pay.
+If you think your roof might need to be replaced, check out these four questions you should ask yourself about what to consider when getting a new roof before you pay.
+Remember, it’s essential to know what to consider when getting a new roof to make an informed decision.

-Here’s what to consider when you’re considering whether or not to get a new roof.
+Here’s what to consider when you’re considering what to consider when getting a new roof.

 What’s the Difference Between Commercial and Residential Roofs?